UBC-MDS/Group29_outlierdealer/README.md

 ## License

-The `outliers` project was created by DSCI 524 (Collaborative Software Development) Group 29 within the Master of Data Science program at the University of British Columbia (2021-2022).
+`outliers` was created by scarlqq.
 It is licensed under the terms of the MIT license.

 ## Credits